Dream of having the confidence to travel solo?

 24 hour tip

 A drink is not included here, but I suggest ordering a Nestea with your poffertje.
-Sean recommended that we try it because in Amsterdam, Nestea is always carbonated, so it tastes much more like a fun soda than a boring iced tea.
+Our guide recommended that we try it because in Amsterdam, Nestea is always carbonated, so it tastes much more like a fun soda than a boring iced tea.

 It’s not a food tour without booze, right?
 At least that’s what my grandmother always told me.
 So we had to stop at a small local bar called Die Drie Fleschjes and find a type of booze that is sweeping the Dutch nation, genever.
 Genever is a kind of juniper spirit that tastes about halfway between gin and whiskey.
 There are two main varieties: old and young.
 Once again, the Dutch are not so creative with the names there.